i-amdroid/sshfs-mount-tool/README.md

 Development
 -----------

-SMT has written on PHP, any contributions welcome.
+SMT initially has been written on pure PHP.

-SMT v2 completely rewriten with Symfony Console component and development still in progres.
+V2 has been completely rewriten with Symfony Console component.

+V3 has been upgraded to use modern versions of PHP, Symfony, and other dependencies.

+Any contributions welcome

 **Future plans**

-* More terminals support for `cd` and `ssh` commands (currently can be added in preferences)
-* Create autocomplete suggestions
+* Add autocomplete suggestions
-* Create tests
+* Add tests
 * Pretify info command
 * Install with Homebrew